a1024/ABAC/readme.txt

 Each folder here contains a different project.
 The most up-to-date projects are:
 - best:      The most efficient algorithm so far (without speed considerations).

+- lossy:     Experiments on lossy compression.

-- pxView3D:  A visualization and benchmarking tool for image transforms.
+- pxView3D:  A visualization and benchmarking tool for reversible image transforms.
-- e2:        An image compression benchmark with the latest (but not the best) experiments.
+- e2:        Experiments on lossless compression.
+Newer, cleaner project.
-- entropy-battle:  An image compression benchmark.
-Older project, contains more obsolete techniques.
+- entropy-battle:  Experiments on lossless image compression.
+Older, messier project, contains more obsolete techniques.

 The other folders are outdated.